Terms Of Business

 FINANCIAL CONDUCT AUTHORITY – From the 1st April 2013 The Financial Conduct Authority is the independent watchdog that regulates financial services.
-Bruford & Vallance is authorised and regulated by the Financial Conduct Authority.
+Bruford & Vallance Insurance Services Limited (“we”, “us”, “our”) is authorised and regulated by the Financial Conduct Authority.
 Our FCA registration number is 300117.
 You can check our status at www.fca.org.uk/firms/systems-reporting/register or by contacting the FCA on 0800 111 6768.
 Our permitted business is advising on and arranging non-investment insurance contracts.

 INTRODUCTION & DEFINITIONS – This terms of Business (TOB) refers to both Consumers & Commercial Customers.
 A Consumer is any natural person who is acting for the purposes which are outside his trade or profession.
 A Commercial Customer is a customer who is not a consumer.

-SECTION 3 Whose products do we offer? – We offer products from a range of insurers for Motor Car, from a limited number of insurers for Caravan, Commercial Combined, Commercial Vehicle, Directors & Officers, Household, Let & Unoccupied Properties, Liabilities, Motorcycle, Motor Breakdown Recovery, Motor Traders, Offices, Property Owners and Travel.
-We offer products from a single insurer for Legal Expenses.
+SECTION 3 Whose products do we offer? – We offer products from a range of insurers for Private Car, Household and Commercial Vehicle, and from a limited number of insurers for Caravan, Commercial Combined, Directors & Officers, Let & Unoccupied Properties, Liabilities, Motorcycle, Motor Breakdown Recovery, Motor Traders, Offices, Property Owners, Travel and Legal Expenses.

 To make sure you get the best offer from your insurers, now or at any time and to protect their customers from fraud and to verify your identity, insurance companies may use publicly available data which they obtain from a variety of sources, including a credit reference agency and other external organisations.
 Their search will appear on your credit report whether or not your applications proceed.
 As well as these searches insurance companies may use a credit check to ascertain the most appropriate payment options for you.
 This credit check will also appear on your credit report whether or not your applications proceed.
 Please contact us if you do NOT consent to a credit check being undertaken, however this may affect our ability to offer certain products and instalment facilities to you.
 In relation to the provision of credit, we offer only the facilities provided by insurers, or those of Creation Consumer Finance Ltd.